sonalsannigrahi/Archers-Final/README.md

 # Character Specifications

 If trying to run, download the ArchersGame folder from UI/UX-Tarcisio-Hoang Anh branch and then replace Character, Arrow, Opponent, Game folders with the ones from here.
-Couldn't merge.

 ## Players